jolual2747/chatbot_openai_model/README.md

 # chatbot_openai_model

-Fine tuned chatbot with OpenAI models
+## Fine tuned Telegram chatbot with OpenAI models

 This repository contains the code and necessary resources for fine-tuning OpenAI models and creating a Telegram chatbot capable of recommending courses from the Platzi educational platform.